 NPCA has approval for processing health care information (specifically 'date of death') under Section 251 (reference number: CAG 8-03(PR9)/2013) for all patients diagnosed with prostate cancer in Wales.
-Further to guidance from Public Health England that there is no longer a legal requirement for processing 'date of death' in England, the NPCA exited Section 251 for England only in October 2020.
+Further to guidance from UK Health Security Agency and Office for Health Improvement and Disparities that there is no longer a legal requirement for processing 'date of death' in England, the NPCA exited Section 251 for England only in October 2020.
 More information on section 251 is available here.
+The GDPR article 6 legal basis is (e) Public task and the article 9 legal basis is (i) Public health (with a basis in law).
+We also use the DPA 2018 Schedule 1 condition for processing.